The Walkley Media Innovation Program

 Innovation Program partners

-The Walkley innovation grants are part of our journalism innovation program.
+The Walkley innovation workshops and funding are part of our journalism innovation program.
 We’re always looking for new partners from the worlds of journalism, business and non-profits who can help transform journalism.
 Read more about working with us or just email the Walkleys’ innovation manager Rose Powell or our general manager, Louisa Graham.

 Our current partners: